governance-foundation/governance.foundation/docusaurus/docs/knowledgeontology/model-business.md

 ### Why Page 4 matters

-It shows that the business domain has to support not only modeling and governance but also dashboard-style consumption.
+It shows that the business domain has to support not only modeling and governance but also dashboard-style consumption and element reuse.
 That means the ontology must be rich enough to support views that combine:

 - strategic intent